-- 11.1 This includes auditor's remuneration for the statutory audit and interim review of the fund's financial statements and interim financial information for the year ended 31 December 2024 amounting to SAR 15 thousand and SAR 8.5 thousand respectively.
-(2023: SAR 17 thousand and SAR 5 thousand respectively). - Purification fee represents charges incurred in respect of purification of the income generated from the investee 11.2 companies in order to achieve a Sharia compliant return.
-These charges are calculated based on the Fund's Sharia Board approval.
+This includes auditor's remuneration for the statutory audit and interim review of the fund's financial statements and interim financial information for the year ended 31 December 2023 amounting to SAR 15 thousand and SAR 8.5 thousand respectively.
+(2023: SAR 17 thousand and SAR 5 thousand respectively).